Landing Page Copywriting Tips That Boost Conversions

 3. Focus on benefits, not features

 Features describe what a product does.
 Benefits describe what a user experiences as a result.
-The distinction is not academic — it is the difference between copy that informs and copy that persuades.
-Users buy outcomes; features are simply the mechanism through which those outcomes are delivered.
+The distinction isn't academic, it's the difference between copy that informs and copy that persuades.
+Users buy outcomes; features are just the mechanism.

-The practical technique: for every feature on a landing page, ask "so what does this mean for the user?" and write that answer instead.
-"24/7 customer support" (feature) → "Get answers whenever you need them — no waiting until Monday morning" (benefit).
-"256-bit encryption" (feature) → "Your data is protected to the same standard used by banks" (benefit).
-The second version in each pair explains why the feature matters to someone who does not know what 256-bit encryption is.
+The practical technique: for every feature, ask ‘so what does this mean for the user?’ and write that answer instead.
+‘24/7 customer support’ becomes ‘Get answers whenever you need them, no waiting until Monday morning.’
+‘256-bit encryption’ becomes ‘Your data is protected to the same standard used by banks.’

 4. Integrate social proof into the copy, not just onto the page

-Social proof is most effective when it is woven into the copy flow rather than isolated in a testimonials section that users may not reach.
-A testimonial placed adjacent to a CTA, directly addressing the hesitation a user has at that moment, converts better than the same testimonial in a separate social proof section at the bottom of the page.
+Social proof works best woven into the copy flow, not isolated in a testimonials section a visitor may never scroll to.
+A testimonial placed right next to a CTA, addressing the exact hesitation a user has at that moment, converts better than the same testimonial sitting in a separate section further down the page.

-The format of social proof matters as much as its placement.
-Generic testimonials without attribution produce minimal trust benefit.
-Specific testimonials with named individuals, company names, and quantified outcomes produce significantly more.
-"Great service" from an anonymous customer is ignored.
-"We went from 12 to 47 inbound leads per month in 90 days" from a named Singapore marketing director at a recognisable company carries genuine weight.
+Format matters as much as placement.
+Generic, unattributed testimonials barely move trust.
+Specific ones, with named people, company names, and quantified outcomes, move it significantly more.
+‘Great service’ from an anonymous customer gets ignored.
+‘We went from 12 to 47 inbound leads a month in 90 days,’ from a named Singapore marketing director, carries real weight.

-For Singapore landing pages specifically, local social proof signals are disproportionately effective: Singapore client logos, testimonials from named individuals at local businesses, and references to Singapore-specific outcomes all reinforce trust with local audiences more effectively than equivalent international proof.
-A Singapore SME evaluating a digital agency is more influenced by "trusted by 150+ Singapore businesses" than "trusted by 10,000+ global clients".
+For Singapore pages specifically, local proof punches above its weight: Singapore client logos, testimonials from named people at local businesses, and Singapore-specific outcomes all build more trust locally than equivalent international proof.
+A Singapore SME is more moved by ‘trusted by 150+ Singapore businesses’ than ‘trusted by 10,000+ global clients.’

 5. Write CTAs that name the outcome, not the action

-The CTA is the final piece of copy a user reads before converting or abandoning.
-Generic CTAs ("Submit", "Click Here", "Learn More", "Sign Up") describe the mechanical action the user is performing rather than the outcome they are receiving.
-Outcome-naming CTAs communicate value at the moment of decision — and reducing uncertainty at the decision point reduces abandonment.
+The CTA is the last piece of copy a visitor reads before converting or leaving.
+Generic CTAs like ‘Submit,’ ‘Click Here,’ or ‘Learn More’ describe the mechanical action rather than what the visitor gets.
+Outcome-naming CTAs communicate value at exactly the moment of decision, which reduces hesitation right when it matters most.

 ❌ Submit